CPImagined/CPImagined-Archive/README.md

 The only identifiable information that remains are your usernames.

 ## Absolutely no support will be provided
 I am releasing these files with the intent to archive them.
-I will not, nor will any Club Penguin Imagined staff, will not provide support with anything you may find in this archive.
+I, or any Club Penguin Imagined staff, will not provide support with anything you find in this archive.
 Poke around and figure out how things work, that's what I did.

 ## *That being said...*
 If you wish to use these files and set up your own local version of Club Penguin Imagined, I recommend following [this guide](https://www.youtube.com/watch?v=-rerEJgwG4Q) to start with.